 crystal clear in its message

 The best that can happen to you is when your audience starts touching the elements on your board to feel the texture.
 This is reason number 1 why you are doing a haptic and not a digital board.
-The sensory stimulation is different, and so is the answer of the viewer who will be grateful for a more thoughtful presentation.
+The sensory stimulation is different, and so is the viewer’s answer who will be grateful for a more thoughtful presentation.

 2// Know what your client needs you to solve

-This is also a great method to answer to the fact that not everybody has the ability to visualize a project before it is done.
+This is also an excellent method to answer the fact that not everybody has the ability to visualize a project before it is done.

 2D or 3D visualizations are great though the haptic part missing.
-It can be interesting to include a plan or map on your mood board which has extra information on the scale, etc.
+It can be interesting to include a plan or map on your mood board with extra information on the scale, etc.

 3// Translate your clients’ issues

 Once you have a clear perception of point 2. , think about the solution you can offer.
 And only then, and not before, translate these solutions in images, textures, colors, and text.